Support our work by becoming our Patron! Learn More

 2) Fabric Roller Shades:

-Decals or stencilled patterns on roller shades give interesting look on to the windows when the light filters through the design.
+Decals or stenciled patterns on roller shades give an interesting look to the windows when the light filters through the design.

-Such type of shades are Inexpensive and can be flexibly adjusted to cover as much as windows as required at a particular time.
+Such types of shades are Inexpensive and can be flexibly adjusted to cover as much as windows as required at a particular time.

 Window Shutters